Skip to content

 chmod 600 id_rsa/id_ecdsa

-ssh uname@IP -i id_rsa/id_ecdsa #if it still asks for password, crack them using John
+ssh uname@IP -i id_rsa/id_ecdsa #if it still asks for the password, crack it using John

 #cracking id_rsa or id_ecdsa